unstoppablecarl/downsync/src/markdown/downsync-rules.md

 player.
 After the Reaction Priority of each participating unit is determined place a d6 indicating the Reaction Priority next to each participating Unit.

+*When a participating Unit completes its activation remove its Reaction Priority die to indicate it has completed its Unit Activation.*

 #### Determine Reaction Priority

 Each Unit participating in the Reaction Engagement performs a Reaction Priority Roll.